Snktheone/learnwithkimi.github.io/_posts/2021-04-05-Travelling-to-Uk-From-India.markdown

 ### India is currently not on the list of [exempt countries](https://www.gov.uk/guidance/coronavirus-covid-19-travel-corridors)

-### * Essential information to enter the UK
+### Essential information to enter the UK

-### British Airways has this detailed information which I think could help people who are in need to travel
+### British Airways has this detailed information which I think could help people who are in need of travel

 #### * All persons (including UK nationals and residents) arriving in the UK from outside the Common Travel Area must provide [proof of a negative COVID-19 test](https://www.gov.uk/guidance/coronavirus-covid-19-testing-for-people-travelling-to-england) taken within 3 days of departure to the UK.
 #### * To protect your health and others’, everyone must complete an [online passenger locator form](https://www.gov.uk/provide-journey-contact-details-before-travel-uk) before arrival in the United Kingdom.